zwxandy/zwxandy.github.io/_pages/about.md

 My current research interests primarily focus on the **Efficient AI, Agentic AI, Multimodal LLM, and Reasoning.** From 2022 to 2025, I have also explored a lot in the field of **Privacy-Preserving Machine Learning (PPML)**, focusing on accelerating the private inference systems via protocol-algorithm co-optimization.

-I have Industry experience at Microsoft Research Asia (MSRA) and Zhipu (Z.ai) AutoGLM.
-At MSRA, I explore Excel spreadsheet intelligence with agentic code generation and built the next-generation Excel copilot; At AutoGLM, I explore computer-use agent (CUA) and co-develope [AutoClaw](https://autoglm.zhipuai.cn/autoclaw/) (小龙虾).
+I have Industry experience at [Microsoft Research Asia (MSRA)](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia-zh-cn/) and [Zhipu AI (Z.ai)](https://www.zhipuai.cn/zh).
+At MSRA, I explored Excel spreadsheet intelligence with agentic code generation and built the next-generation agentic Excel copilot; At Zhipu, I explored computer-use agent (CUA) and co-developed [AutoClaw](https://autoglm.zhipuai.cn/autoclaw/) (澳洲小龙虾) with strong ability to autonomously operate your devices.

 📝 Welcome to my [blog](https://xuanland.blog.csdn.net), where I keep recording my study notes and knowledge summaries about computer science from 2019 (😄 300+ blogs and 90w+ visits now!).